-Wallace, a Democrat, was the representative for Arkansas's 7th congressional district from 1907 to 1911.
+Wallace was the representative for Arkansas’s 7th congressional district and was a Democrat.
+He served from 1907 to 1911.

 From Nov 1903 to Mar 1911, Wallace missed 420 of 735 roll call votes, which is 57.1%.
 This is much worse than the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.